-SYSTEMS MONITOR PANEL
+MONITOR PANEL

-The Systems Monitor Panel provides a convenient central location for checking the condition of all utility systems in your coach.
+The Multiplex Switch Panel (located in the hallway) provides a convenient, central location for checking the condition of all utility systems in your coach.

-At the touch of a button this panel will display the fresh water and holding tank levels, propane gas tank level, plus the house battery condition.
+The switch panel displays the fresh water and holding tank levels, propane gas tank level, as well as the chassis battery and house battery condition.
 You can start the generator or turn on the water pump and water heater.
-Indicator lights tell you if the water pump is on or if the water heater pilot light is out.